hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 }
 ~~~

 Impl is the concrete implementation that will be called in the Server's implementation of the Greet plugin.
 Now we must define Greet on the RPCServer in order for it to be able to call the remote code.
-This looks like this:
+This looks like as follows:

 ~~~go
 func (s *GreeterRPCServer) Greet(args interface{}, resp *string) error {